riltonfranzonee/gobarber/README.md

 💈 About GoBarber
 ------------------
 This project is a system of a fictional barbershop called GoBarber.
 The full system has a [**web version**](https://github.com/riltonfranzonee/gobarber) made with ReactJS, an exclusive area for providers, where they are able to list all their appointments, change personal info and recieve notifications everytime a new appointment is created (also via email).
 The application also has a [**mobile version**](https://github.com/riltonfranzonee/gobarber-mobile) made with React Native, an exclusive area for clients, where they are able to create a new appointment with their favorite provider based on the available schedule.
 Besides that, the client is able to cancel the appointment (must be at most 2 hours before the appointment).
-All this system is served by a [**RESTful API**](https://github.com/riltonfranzonee/gobarber-api) made with Node.js.
+All this system is served by a [**REST API**](https://github.com/riltonfranzonee/gobarber-api) made with Node.js.

 <img alt="1" src="https://user-images.githubusercontent.com/58868651/77219064-d70fb100-6b10-11ea-9faf-f51cdcd0b45e.png">
 <img alt="2" src="https://user-images.githubusercontent.com/58868651/77219066-d840de00-6b10-11ea-834b-3863c93b68e0.png">